Bewica/challenge/challenge.md

 > Note: It is Ok to complete only some objectives

-## Objective I - Python
+## Objective I - Python or Node.js

-Create a Python 3 module with one function called `password_check`.
+Create a Python 3 or a Node.js module with one function called `password_check` or `passwordCheck`.

 Make the above function take a string parameter representing a password and return a boolean depending on the password being acceptable or not.

-Define a dictionary with the following keys to be used as parameters in order to check if a password is acceptable or not:
+Define a dictionary or an object with the following keys to be used as parameters in order to check if a password is acceptable or not:

 ```json
 {